ably/ably-asset-tracking-android/README.md

 The recommended IDE for working on this project is [Android Studio](https://developer.android.com/studio).
 From the dialog presented by `File` > `Open...` / `Open an Existing Project`, select the repository root folder and Studio's built-in support for Gradle projects will do the rest.

-#### Supported Android SDK version
+#### Android Runtime Requirements

-This SDK requires Android SDK 21 or later.
+These SDKs require a minimum of Android API Level 21 at runtime.

 #### Coding Conventions and Style Guide